pjckoch/ROS-Timing/timing_analysis/README.md

 **Remark**: If you only intend to use this package with the [ROS-Robotic-Infant-Ears](https://github.com/pjckoch/ROS-Robotic-Infant-Ears.git) or the [ROS-Robotic-Infant-Eyes](https://github.com/pjckoch/ROS-Robotic-Infant-Eyes.git) repository, you can skip to step 8.

 There is no need for to change anything about the publisher (as long as it publishes timestamped messages).
-The following steps refer to the subscriber node only.
+All of the following steps refer to the subscriber only.

 1. Add a build dependency on the timing_analysis package to the package.xml of your subscriber `<build_depend>timing_analysis</build_depend>`.
 2. Find the timing_analysis package in your CMakeLists.txt: find_package(catkin REQUIRED COMPONENTS timing_analysis)

-(The steps 3-7 differ between C++ and Python.)
+(Depending on which language your subscriber is implemented in, follow steps 3-7 either for C++ or Python.)

 ### C++